 Anyone who’s ever placed a purchase on an online marketplace from suppliers or vendors knows: price change is a constant.
 And that makes inventory costing and calculating the cost of goods sold (COGS) difficult (see inventory meaning).
 This is why it's important to know how to calculate finished goods inventory.

 But average inventory smooths it out.
-Literally.
-Average inventory employs an accounting strategy called smoothing that levels out value fluctuations.
+Average inventory employs an eCommerce accounting strategy called smoothing that levels out value fluctuations.

 By providing accurate and consistent numbers over long periods of time, average inventory helps in many ways.
 Balance sheets are cleaner.
 Inventory turnover ratio is clearer.
 Inventory management is easier.
 And that means more revenue.

-Let’s take a look at average inventory, why it’s so helpful, and how to calculate it.
+Let’s take a look at average inventory, why it’s a helpful inventory KPI, and how to calculate it.

 What Is Average Inventory?

-Average inventory is the mean value of a company’s inventory over a specific period of time.
+Average inventory is the mean value of a company’s inventory over a specific period.
 Like any other average, it’s calculated by adding two values and dividing by two.
 In this case, the beginning inventory is added to the ending inventory of a time period.
-Divide the sum by two to determine average inventory on hand.
+Divide the sum by two to determine the average inventory on hand.

-Average inventory is useful for both inventory management and accounting.
-From a management perspective, it’s typically used to calculate inventory turnover ratio and days sales in inventory.
-That’s how many times inventory is sold and replenished over a set period of time.
-Inventory turnover is a fundamental metric when evaluating overall inventory management efficiency.
-And average inventory on hand is needed to calculate it.
+That’s how often inventory is sold and replenished over a set period of time.
+The inventory turnover formula is used as a fundamental metric when evaluating overall multichannel inventory management efficiency.
+An average inventory on hand is needed to calculate it.

-The mean value of average inventory can apply to two things, though: inventory cost or inventory level.
+The mean value of average inventory can apply to two things: inventory cost or inventory level.
 Be mindful of the FIFO method when calculating inventory costs.

 What Is the Moving Average Inventory Method?

 Moving average method inventory recalculates average inventory cost after every inventory purchase.
-This yields an inventory cost that’s between FIFO inventory and LIFO inventory costing methods.
-It’s a risk-averse middle ground that’s one of the safest and most stable ways of averaging inventory cost.
+This yields an inventory cost that’s between FIFO and LIFO inventory costing methods.
+A risk-averse middle ground is one of the safest and most stable ways of averaging inventory cost.

 The moving average cost of inventory changes with each new purchase.
 That’s why companies use this inventory method with perpetual inventory.
 A periodic inventory system only calculates inventory at the end of accounting periods.
-If the cost of your inventory isn’t being updated in real time, with each purchase, you won’t have an accurate moving average.
+With each purchase, you won’t have an accurate moving average if the cost of your inventory isn’t being updated in real-time.

-It’s also difficult to keep up with moving average method inventory because costing with inventory management programs often automatically adjust to a moving average.
-Calculating a moving average on your lonesome—without the help of software—is a grim prospect indeed.
+It’s also difficult to keep up with the moving average method inventory because costing with inventory management programs often automatically adjusts to a moving average.
+Calculating a moving average on your lonesome—without the help of software—is a grim prospect.